ItsRaik/ItsRaik/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Oasix Studios
+- 🔭 I’m currently working on Cristallo Studios
 - 🌱 I’m currently learning Lua
 - 😄 Pronouns: he / is